PortSwigger/ci-cd-platform-scanning-examples/README.md

 `docker run public.ecr.aws/portswigger/enterprise-scan-container:2024.5 --config-template > burp_config.yml`

-Remember to substitute the conatiner label with the version you are actually using 😉
+Remember to substitute the container label with the version you are actually using 😉

 ## Example output from version 2024.5